AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 access to shared data (i.e., "data races").

 Tagged task types, tagged protected types, and the various forms of synchronized interface types are in |SPARK|.
+Subject to the restrictions of Ravenscar, delay statements and protected procedure handlers are in |SPARK|.
+The attributes Callable, Caller, Identity and Terminated are in |SPARK|.

 .. centered:: **Static Semantics**